BCarnaval/dvmc-impurity-solver/samples/04_CDMFT_L2_4b/README.md

 the Q-matrix representation in cluster dynamical mean field theory (CDMFT) from PyQCM library.

+It roughly reproduces the figure 2 of the [article](https://arxiv.org/abs/2307.15738) but with less statistics and sampling (see expected/ directory).

 ## Content

 - `general_bath_1D.py`: Defines 1D lattice models using PyQCM library instances.